LAM Mozambique Airlines: EU ban

 Like all airlines with an AOC issued in Mozambique, the carrier is banned from operating into the European Union.
 The ban dates back to April 2011.
 At that time, the company claimed the Mozambican Civil Aviation Institute was responsible for the actions taken by the European Commission against all Mozambican carriers, and argued that it was an airline with an excellent safety record.
 Prior to EuroAtlantic Airways launching Boeing 767-300ER operations to Lisbon on LAM's behalf in April 2011, the Lisbon–Maputo–Lisbon run was operated by TAP Portugal as a codeshare with LAM.
 The Maputo–Lisbon–Maputo route, originally launched in November 2011, was discontinued from late that year, ahead of the constitution of a new autonomous division aimed at operating intercontinental routes.
-As of June 2013, Lisbon was served with Airbus A340 aircraft.
 As of December 2014, the list of airlines banned in the EU still included LAM.

 In May 2017, the European Commission removed all airlines certified in Mozambique from their list of banned airlines after an audit confirmed that aviation safety had improved in the country.

+2020s

+In February 2026 LAM Executives were arrested after the government of Mozambique was conducting a criminal investigation in LAM.

+In March of 2026 the airline cooprerated with Boeing for a restructuring.

+In June 2026 the airline tested a rebrand.